Adekoreday/Korey.IO/content/blog/promise-in-javascript.md

-i) `promise response` i.e. the object/value returned by the promise ii) `promise error`  i.e. the error returned by the promise if any inside the `.then` we can write a logic to handle such promise accodingly in our own case we simply printed to the console
+i) `promise response` i.e. the object/value returned by the promise ii) `promise error`  i.e. the error returned by the promise if any inside the `.then` we can write a logic to handle such promise accordingly in our own case we simply printed to the console

 ```javascript
 .then(